Frequently asked questions

 Surface water is stored in a network of 13 reservoirs located on seven river basins in the Sierra de Guadarrama.
 The maximum storage capacity is 944 cubic hectometres, almost twice the amount of water consumed by the entire Community of Madrid in one year.
 This amount of water could fill 940 football stadiums the size of the Santiago Bernabéu.

 Canal’s distribution network is over 17,000 kilometres long

 If we placed all the pipes that transport water to users in a straight line, we could go from Madrid to Sydney, in Australia.

 Canal’s 14 treatment plants are capable of purifying 52.3 cubic metres of water each second

-The treatment capacity of Canal’s plants is 4.55 cubic hectometres per day.
-The largest of the 14 treatment plants is the one in Colmenar, with the capacity to treat up to 16,000 litres of water per second.
+The treatment capacity of Canal’s plants is of 4.55 cubic hectometres per day.
+The largest of the 14 treatment plants is that in Colmenar, with the capacity to treat up to 16,000 litres of water per second.
 The oldest drinking water treatment plant in the Community of Madrid is the one in Torrelaguna, which began functioning in 1967.

 The water purification procedure is carried out by 6 connected processes